Muriel2Horak/core-platform/backlog/EPIC-017-modular-architecture/README.md

   → Allow request

 If any check fails:
-  → 403 Forbidden: "Module 'helpdesk' is not licensed for tenant 'ivigee'"
+  → 403 Forbidden: "Module 'helpdesk' is not licensed for tenant 'customer-a'"
 ```

 ---